MicrosoftDocs/VBA-Docs/api/Word.WdBrowserLevel.md

 # WdBrowserLevel enumeration (Word)

-Specifies the version of Web browser at which you want to target new Web pages created in Microsoft Word.
+Specifies the version of web browser at which you want to target new Web pages created in Microsoft Word.